NichAttGH/PDDL_Planning_for_Robots_in_a_Caf-/README.md

 # PDDL Planning for Robots in a Café
+This is a project done for the undergraduate course “Artificial Intelligence for Robotics” at the University of Genova.

 ## Description
 This project sets out to analyze the efficiency of a PDDL planning model for managing the movements and actions of a waiter robot and a barista robot in a coffee shop.
 The goal is to optimize the coffee shop's operations, like drink preparation, table service, and cleaning, using automated planning.
 [Report](https://github.com/NichAttGH/PDDL_Planning_for_Robots_in_a_Cafe/blob/main/Report.pdf) for more details.